 If you wonder when you should turn off your personal computer for energy savings, here are some general guidelines to help you make that decision.

-- Turn off the monitor if you aren't going to use your PC for more than 20 minutes.
+- Enable the sleep mode on your monitor if you aren't going to use your PC for more than 20 minutes.

-- Turn off both the CPU and monitor if you're not going to use your PC for more than 2 hours.
+- Switch off both the CPU and monitor if you're not going to use your PC for more than 2 hours.

 Make sure your monitors, printers, and other accessories are on a power strip/surge protector.
-When this equipment is not in use for extended periods, turn off the switch on the power strip to prevent them from drawing power even when shut off.
+When this equipment is not in use for extended periods, switch off the power strip to prevent them from drawing power even when shut off.
 If you don't use a power strip, unplug extra equipment when it's not in use.

 Most PCs reach the end of their "useful" life due to advances in technology long before the effects of being switched on and off multiple times have a negative impact on their service life.
 The less time a PC is on, the longer it will "last."
 PCs also produce heat, so turning them off reduces building cooling loads.